 Add a few cups of water, then simmer for about 10 minutes, or until you achieve your desired level of shrimp flavor.
 Then, strain away the shells and extra bits.
 Discard, then, there you have it!
 The perfect shrimp stock for this keto shrimp bisque recipe. 🙂

 If you only have dried spices and herbs, that should be totally fine.
-You can use about 1 teaspoon each of dried dill, oregano and thyme.
+You can use about 1 teaspoon each of dried dill, oregano, and thyme.
 We do recommend using fresh dill and thyme if you can.

 To reheat the shrimp bisque soup, you will want to simmer it on stovetop until it is just heated through.
 Since it's packed with cream, you don't want to heat it too quickly or too much, because it will just make the cream curdle.

 You could set the shrimp aside when you heat up the broth, then just add it back into the hot soup for about a minute before eating again.
-Over all, this soup is truly best when it's served hot and fresh.
+Overall, this soup is truly best when it's served hot and fresh.

 If you get a chance to try this recipe, let us know what you think, would ya?!
 Leave us a comment, or catch up with us on Facebook or Instagram, or pin to your favorite Pinterest board for later.
-We love sharing your versions of our creations over on Instagram @afullliving!
+We love seeing your versions of our creations over on Instagram @afullliving!

-Creamy Shrimp Bisque Recipe
+Keto Shrimp Bisque Recipe

 - 1 medium onion, diced

-- 3 tbsp olive oil
+- 3 tablespoons olive oil

-- 3 oz unsalted butter
+- 3 tablespoons unsalted butter